Saidmakh09/Saidmakh09/README.md

-Hello, Am a DevOps and Systems Engineer, looking for hiring.
+Hello, Am a DevOps and Systems Engineer, looking to be hired.